 User Generated Reviews

-Sites like Amazon, Yelp, and Foodspotting rely heavily on user reviews to create a rating system for products and establishments.
+Sites like Amazon and Yelp rely heavily on user reviews to create a rating system for products and establishments.
 By leaving their ratings, reviewers can earn rankings or badges, while directly influencing sales for the products or establishments being reviewed.
 Half of people aged 18–34 rely on user generated content to make a decision purchase, and 83% of consumers rely on user generated content to make a decision about financial services.

 Through sites like Kickstarter or IndieGoGo, consumers can directly fund the products or projects that they want to see created.
 Generally, higher level donations receive some sort of bonus for their help.
 Kickstarter projects must reach 100% of their goal to fund the creators, while IndieGoGo gives money to the creator projects even the project doesn’t reach it’s goal.